daneroo/scrobble-books-data/README.md

 ## TODO

-- [ ] use ipfs pins for web3.storage
+- [ ] use ipfs pins for web3.storage - not ready yet - requires an IPFS node
 - [ ] Sync?
 [Literal API](https://literal.club/pages/api)
 - Rewrite github actions with cue !?
 - Use a mono repo ([turborepo](https://turborepo.org/))